LifeWise Academy

 LifeWise Academy is an Ohio-based Christian educational program founded in 2018 to provide off-site Bible education for public school students during school hours under released time laws.
 LifeWise Academy states that it is interdenominational, aligned "with historic, orthodox Christian beliefs as expressed in the Nicene Creed."
+LifeWise Academy was founded in 2018 by Joel Penton, a former Ohio State defensive lineman.
+LifeWise Academy operates under released time for religious instruction laws which were upheld in the 1952 US Supreme Court ruling Zorach v.
+Clauson.
+Programs are staffed by a director, teachers, and volunteers, who help transport students and assist in classrooms as needed, paid by LifeWise Academy.
+In the 2020s, Lifewise Academy has experienced rapid growth across the United States.

 History

 LifeWise Academy was founded in 2018 by Joel Penton, a former Ohio State defensive lineman, as a division of the nonprofit ministry Stand for Truth, where Penton serves as executive director.
 The organization was inspired by the weekday religious education program in his hometown of Van Wert, Ohio, in 2012, and its programming is designed for public school students.
 Penton has described public schools as a "mission field."

 LifeWise Academy programs receive funding from local churches, private donors, and grants from organizations such as the National Christian Foundation.
 For fiscal year 2024, LifeWise's largest received donation of $13,168,399 was made by the donor-advised fund American Endowment Foundation.
+By the 2025-26 school year, LifeWise expected to serve approximately 100,000 students across 34 states.
+The organization employs 1,600 staff members and operates its own fleet of buses for student transportation.

 LifeWise Academy states that it is an ecumenical organization aligned "with historic, orthodox Christian beliefs as expressed in the Nicene Creed."
 With regard to varying theological opinions in Christianity, the LifeWise curriculum informs its "teachers to say there are different churches and that sincere Christians have different views on these topics" and because of Christian denominational differences, it focuses on common teachings that are shared by the major Christian denominations.
 The founder Joel Penton noted that Lifewise Academy had teachers from various Christian denominations, including evangelicals and Catholics.

 In December 2023, Lifewise Academy purchased a 23,000-square-foot facility, formerly Aquatic Adventures, in Hilliard, Ohio to serve as a training and conference center.

 In 2024, LifeWise Academy launched the first Oklahoma program at Tahlequah Public Schools.
 LifeWise operates in 30 states.

 In June 2025, former Lewisburg, Ohio LifeWise Academy program teacher filed an age-based labor discrimination claim with the Ohio Civil Rights Commission (OCRC).
 LifeWise denied the claims, filing a writ of mandamus asking the Ohio Supreme Court to block the OCRC investigation, citing the “ministerial exception.”
 In October 2025, the Ohio Supreme Court granted the ex-employee the right to sue.

 In September 2025, the Heritage Foundation recognized LifeWise Academy with an Innovation Award.

+On July 8, 2026, The Columbus Dispatch noted that participation in LifeWise "increased more than 11,000% since 2019."